grantcarthew/node-scalable-blob-store/README.md

 Because there are no databases used to manage the files in the root path, it is up to you to maintain the returned `blobStore` path and metadata about the stored files in your own database.

 The reason `scalable-blob-store` is scalable is due to the naming of the directories and files within your file system.
-Every directory and file saved to disk is named by a generated id based on either [CUID][cuid-url] or [UUID v4][uuid-url] (here is a [discussion about CUIDs and UUIDs][cuid-discuss-url]).
+Every directory and file saved to disk is named by a generated unique id based on a user defined funciton.
+You could use any unique id generator such as [ULID][ulid-url], [CUID][cuid-url], [UUID v4][uuid-url], or MongoDBs [ObjectIds][objectid-url] just to name a few.
+Check out my [Awesome Unique ID][awesome-url] repository for more examples.
 Merging directories between servers or disks should never cause file name collisions.

 If a replicated or cluster file system is in use the only conflict that can occur is when one server is reading a file while another is removing the same file. `scalable-blob-store` does not try to manage this conflict, however it will raise the exception.